 Product improvement is the process of making meaningful product changes that result in new customers or increased benefits realized by existing customers.
 BCGLC will replace the existing old model of EGM and ETG to latest model.

-At the same time, BCGLC will also replace the non-performance EGM such as those games are performance proven in major casino in the Philippine in order to maximize the gaming revenue.
+At the same time, BCGLC will also replace those non-performing EGM to those games that have already been proven in major casinos in the Philippines in order to maximize gaming revenue.

 Marketing and Promotion